Updated: Aug 7, 2021

-Our 2nd open-enrollment class in Amsterdam in 2019 was a little smaller than usual this time.
-2 people had to cancel at the last minute, but for Anh Tran and Ian Subber, it was a great chance to to improve their presentation skills in a small class.
-Ian is a salesperson working for a software (SaaS) company, and Anh is training manager for an international organization in Brussels (Counsel of European Energy Regulators)
+Our 2nd open-enrollment class held at the Canal House Hotel in Amsterdam was a little smaller than usual this time, but for Anh and Ian, it was a great chance to improve their presentation skills in a small class size.
+Ian is a salesperson working for a software (SaaS) company in Amsterdam, and Anh is a training manager for an energy regulation group in Brussels, Belgium.

-Because of the small group size, we really did cover everything.
-Instead everyone getting 2 practice rounds, it was 4 or 5 practice rounds each.
-And with that number of practice sessions, improvements were way beyond what everyone expected!
+Because of the small group size, we really did cover everything!
+Instead of everyone getting 1 practice round which is normal for a 1 day class, we had 4 or 5 practice rounds each.
+And with that number of practice sessions, improvements were way beyond what anyone expected!

-The biggest takeaways were to start without slides and then to engage your audience early on with an audience-poll.
-An audience poll is something we teach in Impact Presenting (3rd step, "Dare to Engage") where you ask your audience a tricky question, to expose a knowledge gap or challenge a common misconception, which then involves them and makes it possible to pull them in early.
+The biggest takeaway was to start without slides and then engage your audience early on with an audience poll.
+An audience poll is something we teach in Impact Presenting (3rd step, "Dare to Engage") where you ask your audience a tricky question to expose a knowledge gap or challenge a common misconception.
+This then involves them and makes it possible to pull them in early.

-If you use a strategy like this, opening with a relevant and interesting question, you will be a lot less anxious and a lot more persuasive than if you just show them slides with bullet points and give them just the data (without the story).
+If you use a strategy like this, opening with a relevant and interesting question which is relevant to what you will present about, you will be a lot less anxious and a lot more persuasive than if you just begin by showing them slides with bullet points and give the data without the story.

 Both finished up the day feeling more confident, with a better set of rhetorical tools and a more positive attitude toward presenting.

-If you are in Amsterdam, or anywhere in the BeNeLux region, speak with us about our public enrollment courses in Amsterdam, Luxembourg City, and Brussels held throughout the year.
+If you are anywhere in the BeNeLux region and want to improve your presenting skills, speak with us about our open-enrollment courses in Amsterdam, Luxembourg City, and Brussels held throughout the year.